gruntjs/grunt-docs/Using-plugins.md

 This line should be added within the top level function scope (not the initConfig section) where other `grunt.registerTask()` calls are made.

+### Monorepos

+Since v1.2.0, Grunt will load its plugins that are located in any location that is visible to Node.js and NPM, instead of node_modules directly inside package that have a dev dependency to these plugins.

 ## Running plugin tasks

 Plugin tasks can be run like other Grunt tasks either by specifying them on the command line: